 (552) Competitive Auctions: More Bidding over 3-Level Preempts

 When the opponents open the bidding with a 3-level preempt then much of the tension in our decision-making process comes around “Should we bid beyond 3NT?”
-This is especially true when the opponents open the bidding with a 3-Major preempt.
-Because when we have one long minor suit then we likely want to play in 3NT or 5-minor.
+This is especially true when the opponents open the bidding with a 3-Major preempt, because when we have one long minor suit then we likely want to play in 3NT or 5-minor.
 This allows us to use 4-minor in some interesting conventional ways, just as we do vs. a 2-level preempt.

 (549) NT Bidding: Slam Tries After Stayman

 One of the most common gadgets that we use when partner opens 1NT is Stayman.
 We primarily use Stayman to search for a 4-4 Major suit fit.
-After Stayman sometimes we want to have a way to raise partner’s suit where they cannot pass.
+After Stayman, sometimes we want to have a way to raise partner’s suit where they cannot pass.
 We will want a “Forcing Raise” (similar to Jacoby 2NT or Inverted Minors) in order to find out more about Opener’s hand.
 This is missing from a standard bidding system.
 It is a valuable tool for making a slam try while keeping the auction from getting too high.

 (548) NT Bidding: Modern, Transfer, and Modern Transfer Lebensohl

-Lebensohl is an excellent system for dealing with interference over our 1NT opening bids.
-But Lebensohl has some flaws.
-In Lebensohl auctions we will often play the hand from the “wrong” side (Responder’s side.)
-Another flaw in Lebensohl relates to Responder’s strength.
-Responder often has three strengths (buckets) let’s see how Transfer Lebensohl is an upgrade to this.
+Lebensohl is an excellent system for dealing with interference over our 1NT opening bids, but it has some flaws.
+In Lebensohl auctions, we will sometimes play the hand from the “wrong” side (Responder’s side), and Responder often has three strengths (buckets) to describe.
+Let’s see how Transfer Lebensohl is an upgrade to help solve these problems.

 (547) NT Bidding: Responding after a Penalty Double of a 1NT Opening